fminkowski/gvm/README.md

 ```
 Where `op` is the operation, `dest` is the destination of the computation, and `src` is the data source.

 Operations that depend on the size of the operand are appended with a type, currently i32 for 32 bit wide ints and f32 for 32 bit floats.
 This syntax is subject to change.
-To see some examples, refer to the examples directory.

 Comments are created by starting a line with // and ending it with ;.